This post may contain affiliate links. Please read our disclosure policy.

 ingredients needed to make mashed potatoes on a wooden cutting board: potatoes, milk, cream, mustard, and butter.

-• Potatoes: Yukon Gold potatoes are my top pick for this recipe.
-Their natural buttery flavor and creamy texture make them the ultimate choice for mashed potatoes.
-If you’ve got extra potatoes, consider using them in Shepherd’s Pie or Beef Stew.
+• Potatoes: Yukon Gold potatoes are my favorite for mashed potatoes.
+Their natural buttery flavor and creamy texture make them perfect for this recipe.
+If you have extras, they work wonderfully in Shepherd’s Pie, Potatoes O’Brien, or Beef Stew.

-• Heavy cream: This is the secret to achieving that indulgent, creamy texture.
-If you’re going for ultra-creamy mashed potatoes, you can even skip the milk and use only heavy cream.
-For a lighter version, half-and-half can be used in place of heavy cream.
-If you’ve got leftover cream, consider using some in Chicken Alfredo, a Crustless Pizza Quiche, or a Strawberry Milkshake.
+• Heavy Cream: This is the key to achieving an indulgent, creamy consistency.
+For the creamiest results, you can use heavy cream alone and skip the milk.
+For a lighter option, substitute with half-and-half.
+Leftover cream can be used in recipes like Chicken Alfredo, a Crustless Pizza Quiche, or a Strawberry Milkshake.

-• Flavor Enhancers: Garlic, ground coriander, stone-ground mustard, salt, and pepper infuse the potatoes with rich, multidimensional flavor.
-Feel free to adjust the spices according to your taste.
-For a different spin, try adding a bit of smoked paprika or grated Parmesan.
+• Flavor Enhancers: Garlic, ground coriander, stone-ground mustard, salt, and black pepper add layers of flavor to the potatoes.
+Adjust the seasonings to suit your taste.
+For a different twist, try smoked paprika or a sprinkle of grated Parmesan.

 These step-by-step photos and instructions help you visualize how to make a small batch of mashed potatoes.
 See the recipe below for ingredient amounts and full recipe instructions.